Martin Chartier: Life with the Shawnee

 After the mutiny at Fort Crèvecoeur, Chartier was classified as an outlaw.
 But he apparently returned to Montreal, from where he journeyed in 1685 to Lake Michigan, then to the Cumberland River in Tennessee, evidently in search of his wife and adolescent daughter:

 In August, he resolved to follow [the Shawnees], and took a canoe and went after them three hundred leagues (about 900 miles) in forty days ...
 He guessed the way, and was guided by the course of the river, and found water in all places ...
 And when he came to them [the Shawnee] they made him very welcome...and invited [him] to come and live among them.

 After reuniting with his family, he visited the future site of Pittsburgh, Pennsylvania, then crossed the Allegheny Mountains with them and traveled along the Susquehanna River.
-His daughter Mary Seaworth (Sewatha) Chartier (1687-1732) was born in Frederick County, Virginia in 1687.
+His second daughter Mary Seaworth (Sewatha) Chartier (1687–1732) was born in Frederick County, Virginia in 1687.

 Birth of Peter Chartier

 In 1689, Chartier established a trading post at French Lick on the Cumberland River in Middle Tennessee, near what developed as the present-day site of Nashville, Tennessee.
 His son Peter (Pierre) Chartier was born here in 1690.

 Peter Chartier later became a leader of the Pekowi Shawnee and campaigned against the sale of alcohol in indigenous communities in Pennsylvania.

-After Peter's birth, Martin and his Shawnee family established a fur trading post at the confluence of the Monongahela River and the Allegheny River, the present-day site of Pittsburgh.The Ohio River begins here.
+After Peter's birth, Martin and his Shawnee family established a fur trading post at the confluence of the Monongahela River and the Allegheny River, the present-day site of Pittsburgh.
+The Ohio River begins here.
 They resided there for two years.